rickwassing/cicada-develop/docs/overview-interface.rst

 Delete Multiple Events
 ----------------------

-Single events can be deted as described in the section on :ref:`editing Events <overview-interface-edit-events>`, but it may be more convenient to delete all events with the same label at once.
+Single events can be deleted as described in the section on :ref:`editing Events <overview-interface-edit-events>`, but it may be more convenient to delete all events with the same label at once.
 To do so,

 1. first select the appropriate Event label from the dropdown menu,
 2. then click the ``delete`` button,